JosephBorodach/KCapital/README.md

 c.
 Set up any risk management parameters (e.g. stop-loss orders)

 ### 4. Submit orders:
 a.
-Generate and submit buy/sell orders based on the trading strategy
+Generate and submit buy/sell orders based on the trading strategy.
 b.
-Monitor order status and adjust as necessary
+Monitor order status and adjust as necessary.
 c.
-Handle any errors or exceptions that arise during order submission or execution
+Handle any errors or exceptions that arise during order submission or execution.

 ### 5. Record trades:
 a.
 Log details of executed trades, including price, quantity, and time